Amirsalar Davoudi

-Amirsalar Davoudi (امیرسالار داوودی) is an Iranian human rights lawyer born on 21 June 1981.
+Amirsalar Davoudi (born 21 June 1981, Persian: امیرسالار داوودی) is an Iranian human rights lawyer.
 He was sentenced to 30 years in prison and 111 lashes for his human rights work.

 The charges on which he has been convicted include "insulting officials", "insulting the Supreme Leader", and "spreading propaganda against the system".
 He was arrested on 20 November 2018 and has been detained in Tehran's Evin prison with extremely limited access to his family and lawyer.

 Amnesty International calls for his immediate and unconditional release.

 Davoudi, in the past years, has been defending some of Iranian political prisoners and religious and ethnic minorities.
 He was also active on social media criticizing the violation of human rights in his country.

 Arrest

-On 20 November 2018 security forces arrested Davoudi in his office in Tehran and transferred him to Evin prison where many other political prisoners are kept.
+On 20 November 2018 security forces arrested Davoudi in his office in Tehran and transferred him to Evin Prison.
+Many other political prisoners are kept in this prison.

 His arrest was part of a crackdown against active lawyers.
 Davoudi was among four lawyers arrested for their human rights activities.

 Charges and sentence

-On 1 June 2019 Amirsalar Davoudi was sentenced to 30 years in jail plus 111 lashes.
-Branch 15 of the Tehran Revolutionary Court, presided over by Abolqasem Salavati sentenced Amirsalar to 111 lashes and a total of 30 years in prison1; 15 years for “forming a group to overthrow the political system” (through his Telegram channel, "No Retouch" where he discussed breaches in judicial processes, the judicial harassment of lawyers and human rights abuses), “propaganda against the system” (for his interviews with VOA), “publishing lies”and “insulting officials and the leader” amongst other charges.
-On 30 July 2019, his sentence was upheld.
+On 1 June 2019, Davoudi was sentenced to 30 years in jail plus 111 lashes.
+The ruling was handed out by Branch 15 of the Tehran Revolutionary Court, presided over by Abolqasem Salavati.
+His sentence is composed partly of 15 years for allegedly "forming a group to overthrow the political system", through the means of his Telegram channel "No Retouch", where he discussed breaches in judicial processes and harassment of lawyers by the judiciary and other human rights abuses.
+Additionally, he was sentenced for alleged "propaganda against the system" due to his interviews with Voice of America, "publishing lies" and "insulting officials and the Supreme Leader" amongst other charges.
+He did not appeal his sentence and so, on 30 July 2019, his sentence was automatically upheld.

-Davoudi’s lawyer, Vahid Moshkani Farahani, said in an interview with Modara website, “Besides the 30 years of imprisonment in which 15 years will be implemented, Mr Davoudi has been sentenced to 111 lashes, a fine of Rls.60 million (around US$4,000) court fine and deprivation of his social rights for two years.”
+Davoudi’s lawyer, Vahid Moshkani Farahani, told Iran Human Rights in an interview that, "besides the 30 years of imprisonment in which 15 years will be implemented, Mr Davoudi has been sentenced to (...) a court fine of Rls 60 million (around US$4,000) and deprivation of his social rights for two years.”

-Hunger Strike

-In its annual report in February 2020, Amnesty International reported that Lawyer and human rights activist Amirsalar Daoudi, who is presently jailed at Tehran Evin prison, has been on hunger strike since 9 February 2020.
+In its annual report in February 2020, Amnesty International reported that he had been on a hunger strike since 9 February 2020.
+As of this report, he was still imprisoned in Evin Prison.